The US says it's helping Iranians navigate a massive internet blackout. Activists say it's too little, too late - KESQ

 Signal, the encrypted messaging network, is also offering instructions to people in Iran and suggesting help for whoever is able to host a proxy server and direct download.

-CNN contacted the US and Iranian government for comment but received no reply at the time of publication.
+CNN contacted the Iranian government for comment but received no reply at the time of publication.

 While more people inside Iran now rely on the Tor browser, which has seen a spike in users since the start of the protests, a sense of defiance is spreading among Iranian digital natives.